-This authentic New Orleans Cajun Chicken gumbo recipe comes from my Grandaddy’s French mother who migrated from France to New Orleans via Ellis Island.
-In the Crescent City, you’ll find various types of gumbo including seafood, andouille sausage and chicken gumbo, but no matter what crustacean or protein is in this bowl of heaven, there is always The Holy Trinity and a dark roux.
+In the Crescent City, you'll find various types of gumbo including seafood, andouille sausage and chicken gumbo, but no matter what crustacean or protein is in this bowl of heaven, there is always The Holy Trinity in a dark roux with okra.

 What Is Gumbo?